The Romans knew the region as Campania felix, which translates into English as “fertile countryside” or “happy countryside.”

 Campania, like many Italian regions, is home an impressive array of grape varieties, some of which are found almost nowhere else on earth.
 Its most important variety is arguably Aglianico, the grape behind the region’s two most famous and respected red wines: Taurasi and Aglianico del Taburno.

 Aglianico was introduced to the area by the Greeks and later cultivated by the Romans.
-Campania Vesuvius, and the Bay of Naples also vital to Campania's vineyards are the white-wine varieties Fiano and Greco, which are championed by the region's most respected white wines, Fiano di Avellino and Greco di Tufo.
-Campania’s white wines vie with those of Alto Adige and Friuli Venezia Giulia for top spot on Italy’s list of quality whites.
-And today’s reds from the region are increasingly removed from the old southern Italian stereotype of unclean, overripe and high alcohol wines.
+Also vital for Campania are the white-wine varieties Fiano and Greco, which have fashioned the region’s most respected white wines, Fiano di Avellino and Greco di Tufo.
+Campania’s white wines vie with Alto Adige and Friuli Venezia Giulia for a top spot on Italy’s list of quality whites.
+Today, the region's reds have eclipsed the old southern Italian stereotype of unclean, overripe, and high alcohol wines.

-Piedorosso means “red foot,” which references the red color of dove’s feet.
+Piedorosso means “red foot,” which references the red color of the dove’s feet.
 Piedirosso is the most ancient and also most widely planted grape in Campania.
-Typical flavors in these wines include plum, cherry and brambly wild berry fruit.
-More complex characteristics such as espresso, mushroom and earthy notes expressed in high quality versions.
+Typical flavors in these wines include plum, cherry, and brambly wild berry fruit.
+More complex characteristics, such as espresso, mushroom, and earthy notes, are expressed in high-quality versions.

-Lacrima means teardrop in Italian, because the berries have the tendency to leak juice down the bunches, resembling tears.
-Lacrima wines are aromatic and richly flavored, showing intense floral and spice character on the nose with a fresh, berry-dominant palate.
+Lacrima means teardrop in Italian because the berries tend to leak juice down the bunches, resembling tears.
+Lacrima wines are aromatic and richly flavored, showing an intense floral and spice character on the nose with a fresh, berry-dominant palate.

 The Greco grape is very recognizable due to its extremely opulent appearance and bright yellow berries.
 The wine’s typical aromas and flavors include yellow flowers, honey, peach, pear and ripe tropical fruit; enjoyable when young.